Understanding Internal vs. External ‘Locus Of Control’

 Examples of Internal Locus of Control in Business

 2. Leadership: A manager with an internal locus of control might believe that the team’s performance is directly related to their leadership skills.
 If the team succeeds, they attribute it to their effective leadership.
-If the team fails, they believe it’s due to their shortcomings as a leader.
+If the team fails, they believe it’s due to their leadership shortcomings.

-3. Sales: A salesperson with an internal locus of control might believe that their sales numbers are a direct result of their effort, skills, and strategies.
-They might think that by improving their sales techniques or working harder, they can increase their sales.
+3. Sales: A salesperson with an internal locus of control might believe that their sales numbers directly result from their effort, skills, and strategies.
+They might think that improving their sales techniques or working harder can increase their sales.

 Examples of External Locus of Control in Business

 1. Market Conditions: A business owner with an external locus of control might attribute their business’s success or failure to market conditions.
 For instance, if their business is doing well, they might attribute it to a booming economy.
-If their business is struggling, they might blame it on a sluggish economy.
+If their company struggles, they might blame it on a sluggish economy.

 2. Competition: A company might attribute its loss of market share to increased competition or disruptive technologies introduced by competitors, reflecting an external locus of control.

-3. Regulations: A business might attribute its inability to expand or increase profits to stringent government regulations or changes in laws, indicating an external locus of control.
+3. Regulations: A business might attribute its inability to expand or increase profits to stringent government regulations or law changes, indicating an external locus of control.

 Challenges with an Internal vs. External ‘Locus of Control’ and Examples